storyprotocol/documentation/docs/Concepts/ip-asset/ipa-metadata-standard.md

       </td>

       <td style={{ textAlign: "left" }}>
-        This is assigned to verified application from Story Protocol directly (on a request basis so far).
+        This is assigned to verified applications from Story Protocol directly (on a request basis so far).
 We will map each App ID to a name
       </td>
     </tr>